-Prior to 2021 the Compensation Committee met in June of each year for the purpose of determining the amount, if any, to be paid in bonuses to the Company's employees in July of each year.
-In 2021 the meeting was moved to March and the bonuses paid in April.
-The bonuses are based on the Company's financial results for the previous fiscal year, and are determined either by (a) specifying a bonus pool that is allocated to non-manager employees on a pay-to-pay formula, or (b) specifying a percentage increase or decrease to the previous year's bonuses.
+The Compensation Committee meets in March of each year for the purpose of determining the amount, if any, to be paid in bonuses to the Company's employees in April of each year.
+The bonuses are based on the Company's financial results for the previous fiscal year and are determined either by (a) specifying a bonus pool that is allocated to non-manager employees on a payto-pay formula, or (b) specifying a percentage increase or decrease to the previous year's bonuses.
 Bonuses to managers are determined on an individual basis, based on both individual performance as well as the prior year's financial results.
 In addition, the Committee determines the amount of any cost-of-living increase for all employees based upon U.S. Department of Labor statistics for the prior year.
 The bonuses are paid as a single cash payment.

-The Compensation Committee does not set compensation of directors.
+The Compensation Committee does not set the compensation of the Board of Directors.
 Instead, the full Board acts on recommendations made by the independent directors.
-In its review of compensation of directors, the Board considers various factors, such as compensation of directors in other public companies of a similar size, the time spent by Board and Committee members in their service to the Company, and recent changes that may result in an increase or decrease in the responsibilities or time commitment of a Board and Committee member.
+In its review of director compensation, the Board considers various factors, such as the compensation of directors in other public companies of a similar size, the time spent by Board and Committee members in their service to the Company, and recent changes that may result in an increase or decrease in the responsibilities or time commitment of a Board and/or Committee member.

 The Board does not have a standing Nominating Committee.
 The full Board fulfills the role of a nominating committee.
 Final selections are made by a majority of the independent directors.
 It is the position of the Board that it is appropriate for the Company not to have a separate nominating committee because the size, composition and collective independence of the Board enables it to adequately fulfill the functions of a standing committee.
-NASDAQ does not require the Company to have a separate nominating committee but does require that Board nominees be selected by either a nominating committee composed solely of independent directors or by a majority of the independent directors.
+NASDAQ does not require the Company to have a separate nominating committee be selected by either a nominating committee composed solely of independent directors or by a majority of the independent directors.
+The Board does not have a formal diversity policy, but evaluates the diverse professional and personal backgrounds of individuals when considering potential candidates.

 The Board identifies director candidates through a combination of referrals, including by management, existing Board members, and stockholders.
 Once a candidate has been identified, the Board reviews the individual's experience and background, and may discuss the proposed nominee with the source of the recommendation.
 If the independent directors believe it to be appropriate, such directors may meet with the proposed nominee before making a final determination on whether to include the proposed nominee as a member of management's slate of director nominees submitted to the stockholders for election to the Board.
 The Board will evaluate stockholder-nominated candidates under the same criteria as director-nominated candidates.
-Stockholders wishing to refer director candidates to the Board should do so in writing and they should be delivered to the Board c/o Corporate Secretary, United-Guardian, Inc., P.O.
+Stockholders wishing to refer director candidates to the Board should do so in writing and they should be delivered to the Board of Directors c/o Corporate Secretary, United-Guardian, Inc., P.O.
 Box 18050, Hauppauge, NY 11788.
 The Board has adopted a corporate resolution with regard to the nominating process as discussed above.
 The Board has no charter for the nominating process.